j4jkub/SocialWebsite/README.md

 ## Why it exists

-This project demonstrates how a full-stack application can combine Django and React cleanly:
+This project exists to learn full-stack development and to show my ability to build a polished web experience using Django and React.

 - Django handles structured data, models, and backend endpoints
 - React handles component-driven UI, routing, and responsive page updates